-The Pivot Point curriculum is delivered to provide skills and knowledge that can lead to many career fields including cosmetologist, nail pivot point.
-MEMBER SCHOOL lead to many career fields including cosmetologist, nail technician, esthetician, salon owner, cosmetic consultant, or sales representative.
+The Pivot Point curriculum is delivered to provide skills and knowledge that can lead to MEMBER SCHOOL many career fields including cosmetologist, nail technician, esthetician, salon owner, cosmetic consultant, or sales representative.
 At the successful completion of the training programs, students are prepared to take the state licensure exams.